-In the event that you require emergency evacuation home for medical treatment, you may have cover for these costs.
+In the event that you require emergency evacuation or repatriation home for medical treatment, you may have cover for these costs.
 Repatriation costs may also be covered in the event of your death overseas.

 Read the Product Disclosure Statement to find out how much cover is provided in these situations.

 If your luggage or personal belongings such as your camera or phone are lost or damaged during a natural disaster, you may be able to make a claim for the cost of repairing or replacing them.

 What travel insurance exclusions apply to natural disaster events?